jameshughes89/cs101/site/assignments/tic-tac-toe/tic-tac-toe.rst

 our marking and basically means that the code within the block will only run if we are directly running this script.
 For example, if one were to ``import`` your code into another script (which is done for marking), Python would try to run all the code within the imported script.
 By having this line of code, it says to not bother running the block unless the script was ran directly.

     .. code-block:: python

-        # Not actual pseudocode --- makes it so the import from the unit tests do not break things
+        # Not actual pseudocode --- makes it so the import
+        # from the unit tests do not break things
         if __name__ == "__main__":
-            # Execution of Game
+            # Setup code
             Get the game size
             Create a game board of the size
             Initialize a move counter
             Set current player symbol
             Set game over flag to false

+            # Game loop
             while the game is not over
-                clear the console
-                print the current game
-                print the move counter
-                figure out who the current player is. ask for a move until it's valid.
-If it's not valid, tell them and ask again. apply the move
-                increment move counter
+                Set current player symbol
+                Render and display the game board and move counter Read input from the user until valid input is entered Apply the move to the game board Increment move counter
-                see if the player won
+                Check if player has won

-            clear console     # do not need to do this print game
+            # Game ending part
+            Render and display the game board
-            If someone won, print out who won and 'gg' If no won won, say no one won.
+            Print out which player won and in how many moves or if no one won

-pseudocode
 example
 warn about main